amellnik/EdiSun/README.md

 # EdiSun
 Mimic outdoor ambient light indoors with Phillips Hue bulbs, controlled by an Intel Edison.
+(Ok, you could run this on anything that has the Julia language, but tiny computers are more fun!)

-Sample use: update three bulbs to match the current conditions in Aukland, Portland and London.
-(Note that when this was run it was night in London, and the light defaults to the lowest-temperature value possible).
+Sample use: update three bulbs to match the current conditions in Auckland, Portland and London.

 ``` julia
 using Requests, DataFrames